JamborJan/terraform-guide/README.md

 # Terraform quick start guide

-I'm using terraform for a couple of projects and I used to write down a small quick start guides for others working on the same projects and of course, for my future self.
-I now decided to scrap this information altogether and share them publicly.
+I'm using terraform for a couple of projects and I used to write down small quick start guides for others working on the same projects and of course, for my future self.
+I now decided to pull together all this information and share them publicly.
 I hope this will help others to get things up and running.
 I'm also hoping for feedback and improvements I can apply.

 This is a guide for small pockets.
 I'm only using terraform open source, nothing paid.
 So everyone can benefit from this.